-Update: The Young family has since said hello and goodbye to sweet baby Eva, who was born and passed on April 17.
+Update: The Young family has since said hello and goodbye to sweet baby Eva, who passed away in utero and was delivered on April 17.
 In a post to Facebook, Royce shared a striking and emotional photo of him and his baby girl, while Keri shared a lighter, smiley family photo on Instagram and Facebook, which included the couple's son, Harrison.
 "She was so perfect in her own little way," Keri wrote.
 "I'll be sharing more about her incredible story later.
 And of course, this is NOT a sad post.
 Don't hit that button."

 Original Story: "The other night, before I left for New Orleans, I was watching my beautiful wife sleep peacefully on the couch," writes Royce Young in a heartbreaking post to Facebook.
 "I looked at her laying there, her belly big with our daughter kicking away, a daughter that won't live more than a few days, and it just overwhelmed me of how incredible this woman is."